Bill Barr won't back a 2024 Trump run, but doesn't quite condemn his former boss

 "The media chose to weave a narrative that I was a toady to the president, and that was false from the beginning, because I felt I could be independent, and I was," he told Morning Edition in an interview that aired on Monday.

-Barr gives his version of events in a new memoir called One Damn Thing After Another, a titular reference to how one of his predecessors characterized the job running the Justice Department.
-In the book, and in sitting down with NPR at his home outside Washington, D.C., Barr maintains that he bluntly refuted the president's notions about a stolen election — and also defends his decisions that affected and even halted the course of investigations into Trump and his allies.
+Barr gives his version of events in a new memoir called One Damn Thing After Another, a reference to how one of his predecessors described running the Justice Department.
+In an NPR interview, Barr maintains that he bluntly refuted the president's notions about a stolen election.
+He also defends his interventions in investigations of Trump and his allies.

 The memoir takes a critical look at Trump's presidency, and suggests Republicans should nominate someone else in 2024.
 If Trump ran again, Barr told NPR, "I think that he would be one of the weaker candidates.
 We have a lot of young candidates who will fight for principle but don't have the sort of obnoxious personal characteristics that alienate a lot of voters."